bvweerd/dynamic_energy_contract_calculator/README.md

 - `reset_selected_meters` – reset only the specified sensors
 - `set_meter_value` – manually set the value of a sensor

 Each service is documented in Home Assistant once the integration is installed.
 See the [service documentation](https://www.home-assistant.io/docs/scripts/service-calls/) for details on calling services.

+## Supported Devices / Functions

+The integration works with any energy or gas sensor that provides cumulative kWh or m³ readings.
+A price sensor is optional but allows for true dynamic pricing.
+Available services are:

+- `reset_all_meters`
+- `reset_selected_meters`
+- `set_meter_value`

 ## Usage